 Customer-centricity is increasingly being viewed by leaders as a strategic priority.
-Based on employee feedback from the PeopleMetrics 2011 Employee Engagement Trends report, this four-part series examines the seven practices that differentiate a customer-centric from a company-centric company.
+Based on employee feedback from the PeopleMetrics 2011 Employee Engagement Trends report, this four-part series examines the seven practices that differentiate a customer-centric culture from a company-centric one.

 In our Employee Engagement Model, Resources is identified as one of the functional or extrinsic drivers of Engagement.
 Without the staff, technology, and support to do great work, people struggle to fully engage with their work.
 Employees in our study interpreted an investment in providing employees with proper resources as evidence that the company cares about customers and wants employees to do their best to take care of them.

 It’s easy to profess customer centricity at the executive level and build a nice marketing campaign around the idea, but failure to make the monetary investment in the appropriate resources is all the evidence your employees will need that leadership does not actually value the happiness of the customer.
 The effect of this failure on employee morale was evident in our study as this one employee demonstrates, “Upper management has just been looking at the financial numbers the last several years and has cut back so many people that we are not able to keep up the same level of customer service that we used to be so proud of.”